 Located just beside the more famous Amalfi, Atrani seems to rise out of the two hills (Civita and Aureo) it is nestled between.
 It is a small fishing village that has preserved its traditional character.
 Narrow roads and stacked antique houses with balconies decorated with pretty flowers and 13th-century baroque churches.

 The road that winds the Amalfi Coast cuts right through Atrani, almost as if it was floating through the town.
 Below the road, supported by spectacular arches, lies a small beach with pretty blue chairs.
 Yet, most tourists mostly pass it over for more popular towns.

 You can easily walk over to Atrani from Amalfi and have a drink in the piazza as you ponder the local legend of a fire-breathing dragon that was rumoured to live here.
 Atrani is also a great alternative to staying in Amalfi, away from the crowds.

 Like the other Amalfi Coast towns, Cetara is a small fishing village with cheerful buildings descending into a harbour.
 Here you’ll also find a small beach, with pretty blue umbrellas.
 Cetara, like the other towns, seems to rise out of a valley, filled with citrus groves and vineyards.
 However, the town’s specialty is salted anchovies.

 Cetara is not as visited or well known as the other towns.
 For those that make the trip, await pastel houses, fresh seafood delights and a look at what the Amalfi Coast was like before all the tourists arrived.
 But don’t let the small-town feel fool you.
-Cetara has a large commercial fishing operation, mainly focused on processing and preserving tuna and anchovies.
+Cetara has a sizeable commercial fishing operation, mainly focused on processing and preserving tuna and anchovies.

 Conca dei Marini